Sopitta/FlapPyBird/README.md

 A Flappy Bird Clone made using python-pygame with added pose detection controls using MediaPipe.

-Make the bird flaps by jumping
+Make the bird flap by jumping
 The game is from a flappy clone using pygame from https://sourabhv.github.io/FlapPyBird.
 I only added src/ flappy_jump.py and utils/pose_detector.py into the base